"Leadership in Energy and Environmental Design"

 Check back soon for updates from Hunt Hall on the use and effectiveness of the valves.

-The recently renovated buildings of Quad I (Magers, Meyland, Hunt and Van Antwerp Halls) and the Woodland Park apartments are equipped with energy saving light technology.
+Magers Hall, Meyland Hall, Hunt Hall Van Antwerp Hall, and the Woodland Park apartments are equipped with energy saving light technology.
 Every other hallway light fixture shuts off at 10:00pm nightly.
 This allows the building to remain safely lit but cuts down on the energy used to light each hallway.

 Spartan Brand's Green Solutions Cleaning Products